cemolcay/Fretboard/README.md

 ### Frets

 You could render any range of fretboard with `startIndex` and `count` properties on fretboard.
-`startIndex` is the start fret and 0 is open string, defaults 0.
+`startIndex` is the starting fret and 0 is open string, defaults 0.
 `count` is the fret count and defaults 5.

 ### Customisation